By: Robert H. Sheinberg, D.P.M., D.A.B.F.A.S., F.A.C.F.A.S.

 - Must rule out flatfoot deformity which would be made worse by the lower leg position (external tibial torsion).

 - If the deformity is significant x-rays may be taken.
-The lower leg bone (transmalleolar axis) is measured relative to the upper leg bone (bicondylar axis of proximal tibia).
-In an adult it is approximately 14 degrees external.
+The lower leg bone (transmalleolar axis) is measured relative to the upper leg bone (bicondylar axis of the proximal tibia).
+In an adult, it is approximately 14 degrees external.